Piha Activities and Attractions You Can’t Miss!

-You see that giant rock in the middle of Piha Beach?
+See that giant rock in the middle of Piha Beach?
 Well, you can actually climb up that rock to get sweeping views of the Tasman Sea.
 The eroded neck of a volcano, Lion Rock is an interesting feature from all angles, but climbing the rock will reward you with amazing views.
 Note that you can’t climb all the way to the top due to a rockfall that has made the final section of the climb too dangerous, but there are still spectacular views to enjoy along the way.

 Location: Lion Rock, Piha Beach.

-5. Surf the waves!
+5. Surf the Waves!